mui/material-ui/CONTRIBUTING.md

 ##### ci/circleci: test_browser-1

-Runs the unit tests in multiple browsers (via Browserstack).
+Runs the unit tests in multiple browsers (via BrowserStack).
 The log of the failed build should list which browsers failed.
 If Chrome failed then `yarn test:karma` should<sup>[1](test/README.md#accessiblity-tree-exclusion)</sup> fail locally as well.
 If other browsers failed debugging might be trickier.
 If `yarn test:karma` passes locally, but fails in CI, consider [Accessibility tree exclusion in CI](test/README.md#accessiblity-tree-exclusion).